bengudro/hugo-agency-bengudro-theme/README.md

-- So, if I understand correctly what is going on here: the `themes` subdirectory in my website is actually a submodule of my git repo, and I cannot push changes to a repository to which I do not have which permissions.
+- So, if I understand correctly what is going on here: the `themes` subdirectory in my website is actually a submodule of my git repo, and I cannot push changes to a repository to which I do not have write permissions.
 Makes perfect sense.
 - But that’s not even my intention in the first place anyway.
 All I want is to make local changes to the *Agency theme*, test said changes on my machine and, once satisfied, `push` my website to my Gihub repo,